mrazomej/phd/src/chapter_01/section_03_information.md

 reasonable conditions we established for an uncertainty measurement.

 To gain intuition on what this equation is telling us, let us look at two examples.
-In our first example we will think about the simplest random process: a coin toss.
+In our first example, we will think about the simplest random process: a coin toss.
+To compute how unpredictable the outcome of our simple coin toss is, we can use Eq. $\ref{eq:shannon_result}$.
+For this particular case, we only have two possible outcomes--heads with probability $p$ or tails with probability
+$1 - p$.
+The resulting entropy is of the form
+$$
+H = - p \log(p) - (1 - p) \log(1 - p).
+\label{eq:entropy_coin}
+$$
+[@Fig:ch1_fig10](A) plots Eq. $\ref{eq:entropy_coin}$ as a function of the probability of heads $p$.
+Notice that the curve is concave with a minimum at
+$p=0$ and $p=1$ and a maximum at $p=1/2$.
+This shape should make intuitive sense given that Eq. $\ref{eq:entropy_coin}$ quantifies how unpredictable the outcome of tossing the coin is.
+If the coin toss's outcome is always heads (p=1) or always tails (p=0), there is no uncertainty about the resulting face.
+The more both outcomes become (the closer $p$ gets to $1/2$), the more unpredictable the random even is.
+One mathematical subtly here is that for $p=1$ or $p=0$ we have to compute $0 \times \log(0)$, which is undefined.
+We take this to be zero because for $x \log(x)$, the limit where $x \rightarrow 0^+$ converges to zero.
+Notice that the units on the $y$-axis are given in bits.
+These units mean that we used base two for our logarithms.
+An easy way to think about what a bit means is as the number of *yes*/*no* questions one would need to ask on average to infer the random event's outcome.
+For a coin, all we need is a single question (therefore one bit) to know what the outcome was.

+For our second example, we go back to the mRNA steady-state distribution we derived in Eq. $\ref{eq:mRNA_steady}$.
+We found that for our simple one-state DNA promoter, the steady-state distribution resulted Poisson with mean $\langle m \rangle = r_m / \gamma_m$. [@Fig:ch1_fig10](B) shows the entropy of this Poisson distribution as a function of the mean mRNA.
+WE se a quick initial increase in this entropy up to $\langle m \rangle \approx 20$, after which there is a much less steep increment.
+Imagine we sample a random cell from one of these Poisson distributions.
+Using the interpretation of bits again as the number of *yes/no* questions, what [@Fig:ch1_fig10](B) tells us is that if the promoter produces $\approx 10$ mRNA on average, it will take on average 3.5 of these questions to infer the number of mRNA for random cell.
+For an average of
+$\approx 20$ mRNA it would take four questions, and for an average of $\approx 60$ mRNA five questions.
+These questions would be of the form "*is it greater than the average?*" or "*is it less than or equal to 1/3 of the average?*" and so on.

-![**Entropy in action.** (A) Entropy of a coin as a function of the probability of heads $p$.
-The entropy is maximum when the coin is fair, i.e., $p=0.5$, meaning that this is the most unpredictable coin one could have.
-(B) Entropy of the steady-state mRNA distribution as derived in Eq. ${eq:mRNA_steady}$ as a function of the mean mRNA copy number.
+![**Shannon entropy in action.** (A) The entropy of a coin as a function of the probability of heads $p$.
+The entropy is maximum when the coin is fair, i.e.,
+$p=0.5$, meaning that this is the most unpredictable coin one could have.
+(B) The entropy of the steady-state mRNA distribution as derived in Eq.
+$\ref{eq:mRNA_steady}$ as a function of the mean mRNA copy number.
 The point shows the entropy of the distribution shown in the inset.
-The [Python code (`ch1_fig10.py`)](https://github.com/mrazomej/phd/blob/master/src/chapter_01/code/ch1_fig10.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/mrazomej/phd).](ch1_fig10){#fig:ch1_fig10 short-caption="Shannon's theorem"}
+Bot figures use base 2 for the logarithm, resulting in units of bits for the entropy.
+The [Python code (`ch1_fig10.py`)](https://github.com/mrazomej/phd/blob/master/src/chapter_01/code/ch1_fig10.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/mrazomej/phd).](ch1_fig10){#fig:ch1_fig10 short-caption="Shannon entropy in action"}

 ### Information Theory and Statistical Mechanics